Thank you for your interest in Gig Performer Essentials.

 Invoking GP Script functions from Timeline Actions

 Gig Performer 4.7, released recently, includes a new Streaming Audio File Player that supports timelines and actions.
 That means that you can play a backing track and have “things” (aka actions) happen automatically as a song plays.
 Typical actions include the ability to switch rackspaces or songs, send out program changes or arbitrary MIDI messages, and change widget values.
-More information about the timeline and supported actions can be found in the online user manual.
+You can find more information about the timeline and supported actions in the online user manual.

 OSC Actions

+.
 One of the actions supported by the new timeline is the ability to send out OSC messages with arguments.
-For example, this action
+For example, you may use this action

-might be used to send a message to some application controlling lights and set the intensity of a red light to 50%.
-OSC messages could also be used to control tablet apps such as TouchOSC or Lemur.
+to send a message to some application controlling lights and set the intensity of a red light to 50%.
+You can also use OSC messages to control tablet apps such as TouchOSC or Lemur.

 GP Script